csucdsi/DataFest/content/info_guide_chico.md

 ## Judging

 The Judges will convene in a side room to deliberate and rank their nominations.
-Three of these will be selected for the award categories listed below.
-The judges also have the option to name a fourth winner as Judges' Pick.

-All are welcomed to the presentations and award ceremony.

-## Awards

 Awards will be given in three categories:

-- Best Insight
+- Best Discovery
-- Best Use of Outside Data
+- Best Statistical Analysis
 - Best Visualization

 These are listed in no particular order.

 The judges also have the option to name a fourth winner as Judges' Pick.

 Winners will receive medals and books as well as one-year student memberships to the American Statistical Association.
 See http://www.amstat.org/membership/ for membership benefits.